 If you want to create an account for someone in your family, see Set up your family.
 Or if you're trying to sign in with your Microsoft account, Sign in with a Microsoft account has some helpful pointers.

 You can also find some tips, if you're having problems adding an account, at the Microsoft account FAQ.

 You can have a personal web name

-If you buy your own domain (like mysite.xyz), you’ll generally be able to choose any email addresses that end with your domain name: email@example.com, firstname.lastname@example.org, and so on.
+If you buy your domain like "mysite.xyz", you’ll generally be able to choose any email addresses that end with your domain name: [email protected], [email protected], and so on.
 A personal URL (Domain Name) in less than $15 a year.

 - One advantage is that you can keep the same email address(es) forever (as long as you pay the bill, that is).
-If you change registrar or hosting provider, your mailboxes move with you; you’ll never need to ask people to “please put my new email into your address book” — and run the risk of losing touch when they forget, or when they reply to an old message with your former address.
+If you change registrar or hosting provider, your mailboxes move with you.
+You’ll never need to ask people to “please put my new email into your address book” and run the risk of losing touch when they forget.

 - Register a Domain Name (URL) with NameSilo.com Get a Domain Name With Privacy Protection, Free Mail Forwards and lots more – Create free email forwards and automatically redirect your email to existing email accounts.

-- Forward your individual e-mail to a Gmail or any other account.
+- Forward your e-mail to a Gmail or any other account.